 With this shift towards more integrated interactions, it makes sense that more businesses are looking to use a Digital Experience Platform (DXP) such as Elcom to manage their digital customer experience.

-According to Gartner, a DXP is a collection of different technologies that work together to help organizations deliver consistent, reliable, and cohesive digital experience to their users at scale.
+According to Gartner, a DXP is a collection of different technologies that work together to help organisations deliver consistent, reliable, and cohesive digital experience to their users at scale.